Mercedes Gleitze: Swimming achievements

 Gleitze was usually sponsored for these record attempts, and she was able to open the first Mercedes Gleitze Home in 1933.
 This was a large house in Leicester that was converted into flats for homeless families.
 She was supported in her work by the Rotary Club which was undertaking a scheme to move unemployed people from the north of England to Leicester where they could find work.
-Gleitze continued to break records and she became the first person to swim the Straits of Gibraltar between Europe and Africa.
+Gleitze continued to break records and she became the first known person to swim the Straits of Gibraltar between Europe and Africa on 6 April 1928.

 Gleitze travelled to Australia, New Zealand and South Africa to establish new records for swimming.
 Besides swimming the 100 miles around the Isle of Man and becoming the first person to swim to Robben Island and back to Cape Town, she also staged feats of endurance swimming.

 When she first took the endurance swimming record it stood at 26 hours.
 Over several years she extended this record in public swimming baths where crowds would attend and encourage her by singing together.

 Gleitze married engineer Patrick Carey in Dover in 1930 with the American swimming twins Bernice and Phyllis Zittenfeld as bridesmaids.
 The ceremony was covered by British newsreels where Gleitze announced that she was off to swim the Hellespont instead of going on honeymoon.
 Gleitze continued to extend her endurance record to 45 hours the following year.
 In 1932 she retired after again extending the record finally to 46 hours.